hewison-chris/agora-cl-docs/website/docs/how-agora-cl-works/beacon-node.md

 ## Beacon node functionality

-At runtime, the beacon node initialises and maintains a number of services that are all vital to providing all the features of Ethereum proof-of-stake.
+At runtime, the Agora node initialises and maintains a number of services that are all vital to providing all the features of Ethereum proof-of-stake.
 In no particular order, these services include:

 * A [**blockchain** **service**](#blockchain-service) which processes incoming blocks from the network, advances the beacon chain's state, and applies a fork choice rule to select the best head block.
 * An [**operations service**](#operations-service) prepares information contained in beacon blocks received from peers \(such as block deposits and attestations\) for inclusion into new validator blocks.